kyletolle/the-mechanism-collection/index.md

 Causing an itch that stirred the Inanimate.

 We emit smoke and soot; she coughs madly in storms of anguish.
+And our gases have choked her lungs and made her eyesight foggy.

+But not forever will she sleep.
+And she will discover our trespass and Reclaim what is hers.

+Already we see indications; the ground trembles, oceans surge, winds topple, fires devour.

+Like the tossing of a fitful sleeper, she begins to notice our presence.
+And when she fully awakens, there will be nowhere to hide.

 And once roused, It noticed the creeping crawling filth that covered Its surface.